 “What about the children?”

 This was the question asked by Sylvia Cotton.
-Before Sylvia founded the Day Care Crisis Council, there was an appalling lack of quality child care alternatives for working parents in our state, and specifically in Chicago.
+Before Sylvia founded the Day Care Crisis Council of Metropolitan Chicago, there was an appalling lack of quality child care alternatives for working parents in our state, and specifically in Chicago.
 Conflicting regulations, inadequate funding, and virtually non-existent standards of care contributed to this dire situation.
-It was 1969 and a small group of smart, politically active citizens came together to advocate on behalf of these working families and fight for better, and more affordable, child care options.
+It was 1969, and a small group of smart, politically active citizens came together to advocate on behalf of these working families and fight for better, and more affordable, child care options.
 Led by Sylvia Cotton, the Day Care Crisis Council evolved into what became Illinois Action for Children.

 “She had this wonderful and powerful sense of moral outrage.” ~ Maria Whelan on Founder, Sylvia Cotton